makerdao/dss-allocator/README.md

 An interface which each Conduit should implement.

 ## Security Model:
-- AllocatorDao Proxies can not incur a loss of more than the debt ceiling (`line`) of their respecive `ilk`.
+- AllocatorDAOs can not incur a loss of more than the debt ceiling (`line`) of their respective `ilk`.
 - A funnel operator (whether a facilitator or an automated contract) can not incur a loss of more than `cap` amount of funds per `era` interval for a specific configuration.
-This includes not being able to move funds directly to any unknown contract that the AllocatorDao Proxy did not approve.
+This includes not being able to move funds directly to any unknown contract that the AllocatorDAO Proxy did not approve.
 - A keeper can not incur a loss of more than the funnel opeator can, and any loss it can incur is also constrained by `req` or `req0` and `req1` for a specific configuration.

 ## Technical Assumptions:
 - A `uint32` is suitable for storing timestamps or time intervals in the funnels, as the current version of the Allocation System is not expected to be utilized up untill 2106.
 - A `uint96` is suitable for storing token amounts in the funnels, as amounts in the scale of 70B are not expected to be used.
-This takes into account also tokens with very low prices.
+This implies that the Allocation System does not support tokens with very low prices.
 - As with most MakerDAO contracts, non standard token implementations are assumed to not be supported.
 As examples, this includes tokens that:
   * Do not have a decimals field or have more than 18 decimals.
   * Do not revert and instead rely on a return value.